Last Updated: July 22, 2025

 (Photo by Cooper Neill/Getty Images for MegaFest 2017)

-After "Living Single" was cancelled, Fields turned her attention back to her music career.
+After "Living Single" was canceled, Fields turned her attention back to her music career.
 She began performing with an R&B group called Impromp 2.
 She also tried her hand at directing.
-She started by directing a few episodes of the Nickelodeon show, "Kenan & Kel," and also appeared in two episodes of the show.
+She started by directing a few episodes of the Nickelodeon show "Kenan & Kel" and also appeared in two episodes of the show.
 She went on to work as a director on the sitcoms "Tyler Perry's Meet the Browns, "Tyler Perry's House of Payne," and "Let's Stay Together."

 In 2017, Fields landed the role of Theresa Newman in the Christian Film, "A Question of Faith."
 It marked Fields' first co-starring appearance in a film.

-In March of 2020, Fields joined the cast of "The Upshaws," sitcom created by Regina Hicks and Wanda Sykes.
-The series premiered on Netflix in May of 2021.
-It was renewed for a second season a few months later.
-The second season premiered on Netflix in June of 2022.
+In March of 2020, Fields joined the cast of "The Upshaws," a sitcom created by Regina Hicks and Wanda Sykes.
+The series premiered on Netflix in May 2021.
+It was renewed for a second season a few months later, and the second season premiered on Netflix in June 2022.
 Fields plays the starring role of Regina Upshaw, the matriarch of the family.

 (Photo by Arturo Holmes/Getty Images for National Urban League)